We may earn money or other compensation from the companies or products mentioned in this post.

 Mickey’s Happy Holidays

-New in 2019, Mickey’s Happy Holidays is a cute and festive way to see your favorite Disney and Pixar characters.
+Returning this year, Mickey’s Happy Holidays is a cute and festive way to see your favorite Disney and Pixar characters.

 The show starts in Paradise Gardens Park and then makes its way to Carthay Circle.
 I really enjoyed the location in front of Carthay Circle best.
 I found it to be less crowded, you can show up even a few minutes before it begins and have excellent viewing without the blinding sunlight at Paradise Gardens Park.